Trista Askins-Bailey, Pharm.D., BCGP, BCPS

 Sullivan University College of Pharmacy and Health Sciences

 Dr. Emily Frederick received a Bachelor of Science degree in Neuroscience from the College of William and Mary in Williamsburg, Virginia and her Doctor of Pharmacy degree from Shenandoah University Bernard J. Dunn School of Pharmacy in Winchester, Virginia.
 She then completed a PGY1 pharmacy practice residency at Geisinger Medical Center in central Pennsylvania.
-Dr. Frederick is an assistant professor at Sullivan University College of Pharmacy and Health Sciences in Louisville, Kentucky and practices as a clinical pharmacist at the University of Louisville Hospital, where she also precepts students and residents as part of an interdisciplinary internal medicine team.
+Dr. Frederick is an associate professor at Sullivan University College of Pharmacy and Health Sciences in Louisville, Kentucky and practices as a clinical pharmacist at the University of Louisville Hospital, where she also precepts students and residents as part of an interdisciplinary internal medicine team.
 She is active in local and national professional organizations such as the American College of Clinical Pharmacy and the American Association of Colleges of Pharmacy where she vice-chairs a committee for the pharmacy practice section.
 In her free time, Dr. Frederick enjoys spending time with her husband and two children, baking, and evaluating literature.

 Lisa C. Hutchison, Pharm.D., M.P.H., BCGP, BCPS, FCCP